Static vs Non-static methods in PHP: what is faster?

 Posted by Stanislav Furman on April 28, 2014

-Microsoft has announced that Internet Explorer versions from IE6 to IE11 are all vulnerable to a glitch that could be used by hackers to get remote access to a victim’s PC.
+Microsoft has announced that Internet Explorer users are are all vulnerable to a glitch

 Unix shell commands to detect a DDoS attack and its source